Okay, let’s talk about OOH. You might be thinking, “OOH? What’s that?” Don’t worry, it’s simpler than it sounds, and you see it every single day.

 OOH is powerful, but it’s not perfect.
 There are some downsides to consider:

-• Measurement Challenges: It can be harder to directly track the ROI (return on investment) of OOH campaigns compared to digital ads.
-It’s not always easy to know exactly how many people saw your ad and what they did as a result.
+While advancements in technology are making OOH measurement more sophisticated, it can still be more challenging to directly track the return on investment (ROI) of OOH campaigns compared to digital advertising.
+Knowing precisely how many people saw your ad and what actions they took as a result can be less straightforward.

-• Creative Restrictions: Depending on the location and format, there might be restrictions on size, content, and placement of OOH ads.
+Depending on the specific location, format, and local regulations, there might be restrictions on the size, content, and placement of your OOH ads.
+It’s important to be aware of these limitations during the creative process.

 Want to See OOH in Action?